khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 ## generations
 <!-- #todo embed a gantt chart -->
 - overview: [https://youtu.be/TtIojDWOsgg](https://youtu.be/TtIojDWOsgg)
-- clarify millenials vs gen Z: https://youtu.be/aqdm6aBUZII(https://youtu.be/aqdm6aBUZII)
+- clarify millenials vs gen Z: [https://youtu.be/aqdm6aBUZII(https://youtu.be/aqdm6aBUZII](https://youtu.be/aqdm6aBUZII(https://youtu.be/aqdm6aBUZII)

 ### discuss
 <!-- #todo add more questions -->
 - does multitasking work for you?
-- can you define your relationship with technology, especially the web?
+- can you define your relationship with technology, especially the web i.e. are you confortable using it?

 ## visitors and residents (v&r)
 The visitors and residents modes of engagement with the technology was developed by White et al.

+> V&R is a simple way of describing the range of ways individuals can engage with the Web. (source: http://daveowhite.com/vandr/)

 ### part 1 - introduction to the v&r map
 https://youtu.be/sPOG3iThmRI

-- White et al.'s v&r map can quantify our engagement with technology more accurately than [Marc Prensky](https://www.marcprensky.com/)'s Digital Natives and Digital Immigrants method
+- the v&r map can quantify our engagement with technology more accurately than [Marc Prensky](https://www.marcprensky.com/)'s Digital Natives and Digital Immigrants method
 - the v&r method uses a 2D coordinate system to quantify our engagment with technology/web

 <!-- #todo add image of clean map -->

-> V&R is a simple way of describing the range of ways individuals can engage with the Web. (http://daveowhite.com/vandr/)

 - the v&r map helps all ages (not just old people) and people with low technical skills to use the web efficiently
 - it is based on people's motivation to engage with the web and has two modes, visitor and resident modes, and is further refined by whether we engage in an activity in a personal or an institutional (professional) manner